lerna/lerna/commands/exec/README.md

 # `@lerna/exec`

-> Run an arbitrary command in each package
+> Execute an arbitrary command in each package

 ## Usage